-McGill University is on land which has long served as a site of meeting and exchange amongst Indigenous peoples, including the Haudenosaunee and Anishinabeg nations.
-We acknowledge and thank the diverse Indigenous peoples whose presence marks this territory on which peoples of the world now gather.
+McGill University is on land which long served as a site of meeting and exchange amongst Indigenous peoples, including the Haudenosaunee and Anishinabeg nations.
+We acknowledge and thank the diverse Indigenous people whose footsteps have marked this territory on which peoples of the world now gather.

 - Native Governance Center - A Guide to Indigenous Land Acknowledgment

 - Canadian Association of University Teachers - Guide to Acknowledging First Peoples and Traditional Territory

 - Concordia University- History, rationale, pronounciation guide, and FAQ of territorial acknowledgement